zp021/Frontend-Mentor-qr-code-component/README.md

 ### What I learned

 This project helped me continue to solidify basic html and css concepts.
 Though the project wasn't tough, it took me a while trying to get it was close as possible.
+I used photoshop to try and get the sizes from the design photos.

 ### Continued development